valeriangalliat/cooking/omelette-mushrooms-onions.md

 ## Preparation

-* Fry onions and sliced mushrooms
+Fry onions and sliced mushrooms.

-* Add beaten up eggs, seasoned with salt and pepper
+Add beaten up eggs, seasoned with salt and pepper.